 You may be eligible for government funding(opens in a new window) to help pay for your course.

-The average weekly earnings for fashion designers in Australia is $1,025.
+The median weekly earnings for fashion, industrial and jewellery designers in Australia is $1,500.

 Job demand in Victoria

-Below are the projected employment forecasts for fashion, industrial and jewellery designer jobs in Victoria.
-Figures are shown for current workers in 2023, and the expected number of new workers that will be needed by 2026.
+Below are the projected employment for fashion, industrial and jewellery designer jobs in Victoria.
+Figures show the number of workers in 2024 and the new workers expected to enter the workforce by 2027 and 2034.

 Specific data is not available for fashion designers.